-For answers to questions about Windows Vista, visit this Microsoft Vista support forum.
+For answers to questions about Windows 7, visit this Microsoft Windows 7 support forum.

-For answers to questions about Windows 7, visit this Microsoft 7 support forum.
+For answers to questions about Windows 10, visit this Microsoft Windows 10 support forum.

-Use the search page to search this site using Google, Yahoo, or Bing.
+Use the search page to search this site using Google or Bing.

 (A) Installing and running WPDOS:

-(1) I need help installing WordPerfect for DOS on my Windows system, and am having special problems installing it or running it under Windows 2000 or XP, under Windows Vista, or under Windows 7.
+(1) I need help installing WordPerfect for DOS on my Windows system, and am having special problems installing or running it under 32-bit Windows 7 or 32-bit Windows 10.